blitzm-systems/Connected/README.md

 ## About connected

-A fastlane plugin which interacts with a 3rd part ruby sdk (https://github.com/kyledecot/app_store_connect) for the app store connect API
+A fastlane plugin which interacts with a 3rd party ruby App Store Connect sdk (https://github.com/kyledecot/app_store_connect)

+As of November 14th 2019, Apple has not allowed users to upload builds via their official API.

 ## Example